NC-Clear-Path/NC-Clear-Path.github.io/_posts/2018-12-01-Meeting-Minutes.md

 Humanitarian Mapping event:
  * Mapathon collaboration with NC State
+ * Thursday, Jan 31 10am-12pm at DH Hill Library
+ * "The general format of our workshops is a presentation at the beginning followed by a hands-on activity, which takes up the bulk of the time.
+I'd love to have you give a brief overview of your project and then map NC sidewalks and other important features as our hands-on activity.
+I'll also present on the concept of humanitarian mapping and the open source mapping community more generally."
+ * still concerned about the value of mapathons before we figure out the .shp import process
  * more valuable to focus on areas outside of cities?
  * main goal is to get people exposed to mapping